-Here this is a beginners guide and a quick tutorial on how to solo mine Altcoins.
-Before we get in to solo mining guide we’ll see if solo mining really works out and if so what type of coins comes under this solo mining category.
+Here this is a beginners guide and a quick tutorial on how to solo mine cryptocurrencies.
+Before we get in to solo mining guide we’ll see if solo mine really works out and if so what type of coins comes under this solo mining category.

-How easy is it to solo mine new Altcoins?
+How easy is it to solo mine altcoins?

 Solo Mining requirements: